e27182/nRF52832_pesky/README.md

 ## TODO

-1. Fix issue with Windows 10\Edimax BT adapter - both mouse and joystick are unstable, quickly disconnected, lags, etc
-2. BLE HID head-tracker with example of gaming experience
-3. Update Nordic Semi SDK to newest version
+1. Update Nordic Semi SDK to newest version
-4. Power-tuning - now I see max 15mA, but, may be, we can do even better?
+2. Power-tuning - now I see max 15mA, but, may be, we can do even better?
-5. Add DFU support - could be hard due to limited RAM
+3. Add DFU support - could be hard due to limited RAM
-6. Add altimeter data for 10DOF - could be hard due to limited RAM
+4. Add altimeter data for 10DOF - could be hard due to limited RAM

+## KNOWN ISSUES
+1. Windows 10\Edimax BT adapter - both mouse and joystick are unstable, quickly disconnected, lags, etc
+> Just add 3.1cm antenna to your board, it should solve the issue.